italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 $ /opt/glite/yaim/examples/siteinfo/services/se_storm_frontend
 ```

 Please copy and edit that file in your CONFDIR/services directory.
 You have to set at least the STORM\_DB\_PWD variable and check the other variables to evaluate if you like the default set or if you want to change those settings.
-Tab.2 summaries YAIM variables for StoRM FrontEnd component.
+Tab.2 summaries YAIM variables for StoRM Frontend component.

 |	Var.
 Name							|	Description	|
 |:--------------------------------------|:--------------|